 To keep things simple and flattering, look for a spot in your chosen room with lots of natural light.
 If it doesn’t already have any coverings then purchase some net curtains, light-coloured curtains or blinds to diffuse the incoming light.

-Turn off other continuous lights in the room.
+Turn off other ambient lights in the room.
 You don’t want your colour balance to be affected by lamps and ceiling lights.
 A bright, naturally lit room or a studio with natural light is an ideal location for boudoir photography.

 You don’t need to spend a long time deliberating over which is the best camera for boudoir photography.
 Almost any digital SLR camera is a solid choice for boudoir photography.
 Depending upon the lens most are lightweight, easy to use, and can cycle through many frames per minute.

 Given that image quality is more guided by the glass in the lens, if you’ve got a larger budget then consider investing in mid-high range lenses and less on the camera body.
 The decision will pay dividends in the photos.